marcomalva/rstudio-rmarkdown-primer/topic/distribution-shape/Literate-Programming.md

 If you are looking for an inspiration check out the [Dataviz Inspiration Site](https://www.dataviz-inspiration.com/).
-It showcases 159 of the most beautiful and impactful dataviz projects.
+It showcases 159 of the most beautiful and impactful Dataviz projects.

 If you are looking for a guide to pick the best graph type your data give [Data-To-Viz](https://www.data-to-viz.com/) a try.
 It leads you to